David Netto is a Los Angeles-based interior designer and writer.

 In 2002 David launched NettoCollection, a pioneering line of modern children’s furniture which channeled the style and beauty of pieces from the 1930’s and 50’s to lift the aesthetics of a whole industry.

-As a writer on the history of architecture and design, from 2010-2012 he has worked as contributing design editor to the Wall Street Journal.
-Since 2012 he has done so for T, the New York Times Style Magazine.
+As a writer on the history of architecture and design, from 2010-2012 he worked as contributing design editor to the Wall Street Journal.
+After 2012 he did so for T, the New York Times Style Magazine, and now writes the Case Studies column for Town & Country.
+Recently David authored a monograph on the work of Francois Catroux, published by Rizzoli.

 David Netto Design LLC (with studio director Lily Dierkes) is now active in LA with projects on both the east and west coasts.
 David lives with his wife Elizabeth and two daughters in a small but dazzling Neutra house—which started as a portrait of its owners but is now more a portrait of their children—in Silver Lake, and welcomes your interest.